SmollCoco/Chess/README.md

 -   **Event-Driven GUI**: Responsive Swing-based interface
 -   **Visual Move Highlighting**: All legal moves for a selected piece are shown on the board
 -   **Resizable, Modern UI**: Board and info panel scale with the window, always keeping the board square
--   **Robust Move Validation**: Comprehensive rule checking including special moves
+-   **Robust Move Validation**: Comprehensive rule checking including special moves; castling rules verified (king/rook unmoved, clear path, not through/into check)
--   **Smart Image System**: Automatic loading of chess piece PNG icons with graceful fallback to Unicode symbols
+-   **Smart Image System**: Classpath PNG loading with size‑aware caching for sharp rendering at any square size; Unicode fallback
--   **Performance Optimized**: Image caching and efficient board rendering
+-   **Performance Optimized**: Double buffering and targeted repaints

+## Troubleshooting

+- Images not showing: run via `./run.ps1` so `src\chess` (resources) is on the classpath.
+- Script blocked: start PowerShell as Administrator or use `Set-ExecutionPolicy -Scope Process Bypass` for the session.
+- Window is blurry on HiDPI: ensure Java scaling settings are default; icons are scaled smoothly and should be crisp.
+- App won’t start: verify Java 8+ is installed (`java -version`).

 ## License